Dinosaur Valley Race Guide

 Click on the map to see it bigger, PDF version!

 The race course is mostly rolling hills.
-I'll be Here is an elevation profile from someone who ran the 100 miler in 2020.
+Here is an elevation profile from someone who ran the 100 miler in 2020.
 Here's a Strava link for one 100 miler's race.
 The 100 mile is estimated to be about 9000 ft of total gain/loss.
 The 100K is estimated to be about 5700 ft of total gain/loss.
 The 50K is estimated to be about 2900 ft of total gain/loss.
 The 25K is about 1400 ft of total gain/loss.
 The 5 Mile is about 400 ft of total gain/loss

 *Mileage is not for contestation.
 You will cover at least the distance you signed up for.